Virgin Territory

 Kate Groombridge.
-It is based upon Giovanni Boccaccio's 14th-century tale Decameron.
-The film's Italian title Decameron Pie pays tribute to both the title of the original source inspiration and to American comedy film American Pie.
+It is based upon Giovanni Boccaccio's 14th-century tale The Decameron.
 The film was released in France on December 12, 2007.

 Plot

 The film is set in Florence (Republic of Florence) during the Black Death.
 As in the Decameron, ten young Florentines take refuge from the plague.
 But instead of telling stories, they have lusty adventures, bawdy exchanges, romance and swordplay.
 There are randy nuns, Saracen pirates, and a sexy cow.

 Pampinea is the daughter of a wealthy merchant who has died moments before the start of the movie.
 Lorenzo is a young man in town who is exceptionally good at gambling and is charmed by her beauty.
 Gerbino De Ratta is the head of the local thugs who robs anyone or steals anything that he sees stealable.
 Count Dzerzhinsky, from the city of Novgorod in Novgorod Republic now in modern Russia, is Pampinea's fiancé who she has never met.
 Their fate intertwines after Pampinea's father died and Gerbino robs Pampinea of her fortune, saying her father was in debt.
 The only way for the merchant's daughter to save her life was to marry him, according to Gerbino himself.

 Lorenzo was being chased by Gerbino after he bested him at a gambling table, then took refuge in a convent by posing as a "deaf and dumb" gardener.
 At this convent, he has sex with all of the horny nuns, but only until Pampinea's arrival.
 Pampinea—trying to escape from Gerbino's grasp—ran to the convent for shelter.
 There she witnesses Lorenzo, whom she'd long had feelings for, having sex with the nuns and get jealous.
 She blindfolds Lorenzo and kisses him passionately out of love.
 But then, out of jealousy, she informs the convent's abbess of his deception, that he is actually neither deaf nor dumb.